Informed

 When I filed for city council in 2012, I immediately began attending all city council meetings, including the city council work sessions.
 It enabled me to become familiar with the role of the city council in regards to working with the city manager, department heads, the public and each other.
 While there were only two seats available for council and the field was deep in that election, I felt a responsibility to be prepared to serve day one, if I should be elected.
 Since 2012, I have missed no city council meetings and only a couple of work sessions due to being out of town on city business.

-In addition, I serve as the council liaison for the Historic Preservation Commission, the Planning and Zoning Board, and the Excelsior Springs Housing Authority.
-I have also attended many of the Capital Improvement Authority meetings, as their business impacts the commissions that I serve on.
+In addition, I served as the council liaison for the Historic Preservation Commission, the Planning and Zoning Board, and the Excelsior Springs Housing Authority.
+I have also attended many of the Capital Improvement Authority meetings, as their business impacted the commissions that I serve on and have served on.

 I have received specific training from the Missouri Municipal League on topics such as Public Works, Planning and Zoning, Finance, Economic Development, Emergency Preparedness, Ethics, and Leadership.
 I love to read and subscribe to many newsletters that address governmental issues such as American City & County, Smart Growth America, AARP Livable Communities, Rethinking Homelessness, The Daily Yonder, Missouri Humanities and the Citizens Institute on Rural Design.